 - Describe a time when you set your sights too high (or too low).

-- Tell me about a time when you had to give someone a difficult feedback.
+- Tell us about a time when you faced an ethical dilemma.

 - What makes you uncomfortable?